knokko/np-schedulability-analysis/include/reconfiguration/docs.md

 to avoid all these edges.

 ### The pessimism strategy
-Since the scheduler is assumed to be non-deterministic, it is possible that failures occur only when jobs do **not** run for their WCET.
+Since the scheduler is assumed to be non-preemptive, it is possible that failures occur only when jobs do **not** run for their WCET.
 In such cases, the task set can become schedulable by making all jobs (or a subset of jobs) always run for their WCET (the engineer can e.g. use busy waiting to accomplish this).
 The pessimism strategy will try to make the problem schedulable by making some